a11m234/PX4-installation/readme.md

     sudo reboot now
     ```

-## Step 3: Build and Run PX4 SITL Simulation
+## Step 3: Build and Run PX4 SITL Simulation and QGroundcontrol

 Let's verify the PX4 installation by building and running a basic Software-In-The-Loop (SITL) simulation using Gazebo Garden (the default simulator).